School of Theatre and Dance

 Heidi Jones Eggert, Associate Director

-The School of Theatre & Dance is accredited by the National Association of Schools of Theatre (NAST) and is a member of the Association for Theatre in Higher Education (ATHE) and the United States Institute for Theatre Technology (USITT).
+The School of Theatre and Dance is accredited by the National Association of Schools of Theatre (NAST) and is a member of the Association for Theatre in Higher Education (ATHE).
 The school is housed in the Performing Arts and Radio/Television Center, which includes three theatre/dance performance spaces.
 The program is production-oriented with approximately ten major productions presented each year including contemporary, historical, period, musical, and experimental plays, as well as dance showcases and concerts.
-Montana Repertory Theatre and the CoMotion Dance Project, professional touring companies based at UM, often involve students both on and off stage.
+Montana Repertory Theatre, a professional touring company based at UM, often involves students both on and off stage.
 The faculty is strong, possessing a diversity of educational and professional theatre and dance backgrounds.

-For more information on the academic programs and to learn about Theatre & Dance productions, please visit our website.
+For more information on the academic programs and to learn about Theatre and Dance productions, please visit our website.

 Auditions and Portfolio Reviews

-Actors, dancers, designers and technicians undergo periodic review in the form of auditions or portfolio presentations.
+Actors, dancers, designers, musical theatre students, and technicians undergo periodic review in the form of auditions or portfolio presentations.
 These ongoing evaluations provide each student with the opportunity and challenge of individualized critiques from faculty and professional staff.

 A senior project is required of all students.
 The senior project is usually production-related and has both practical and written components.
 Requirements for the project vary and are outlined in the School of Theatre and Dance Student Handbook.